RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 But there are many prophecies in the Old Testament that hint that God had another plan in hand.
-The prophets talk about the Anointed One or Messiah that God would send to be the final salvation for Israel and the wider world.
+The prophets talk about Messiah that God would send to be the final salvation for Israel and the wider world.
 One of the gospel writers, Matthew, refers to some of these prophecies when he describes the birth of Jesus.
-One of the most famous is found in Chapter 1 verse 23:
+One of the most famous is found in Matthew 1: 23:

 ‘The virgin will conceive and give birth to a son, and they will call him Immanuel.’

 This verse comes directly from the Old Testament prophecy of Isaiah, Chapter 7:14.
 Immanuel literally means ‘God with us’.
 This is a promise, not just that God would send somebody special, but that he would come himself in human form, God 'incarnate.'

 But why did God himself come to earth?
 What was wrong with using prophets to tell people what they needed to do to get right with God?
 The answer lies in what Jesus came to do.